steve-afrin/Type-Erasure-Demonstration/README.md

 even when it violates what was defined by the developer at the time of writing the code.

+To be very clear about the subject, the reflection API still can retrieve the type information about the class.
+It's not that the class metadata doesn't contain the type information.
+The only point regarding type erasure is that the runtime system (the JVM) does nothing to ensure type safety using generics.

 This project is a very simplistic Java program - no Maven or Gradle necessary for dependency management.
 And this program compiles and executes in any Java version after Java 5, but it was developed with